|Sales & Marketing|

 The majority of the complaints filed against Phone Swipe appear to be the product of the company’s fraud prevention policies.
 Like Square, Phone Swipe reserves the right to withhold merchant funds at its discretion to establish a cash reserve.
 Some merchants report surprise upon learning that a large portion of their payments have been withheld without notification, and they further express difficulty resolving the issue in a timely fashion through Phone Swipe’s customer service department.
 The Phone Swipe website claims that it differentiates itself from Square by having an automated underwriting process (as opposed to Square’s lack of underwriting), but the service still seems to be plagued by the same complaints.

-As of this update, Phone Swipe is not an accredited business with the Better Business Bureau (BBB).
-The company holds a “C+” rating and has had three complaints filed against it in the last 36 months.
-All three were filed in relation to problems with the company’s product or service, and all but one have been resolved to the complainant’s satisfaction.
-The BBB cites a lack of sufficient background information on Phone Swipe as the primary factor lowering its score.
-Given the company’s low complaint total and performance in other categories of this review, we have adjusted the BBB’s rating to an “A-.”
+As of this update, Phone Swipe is not an accredited business with the Better Business Bureau.
+The company holds a, “F” rating and has had 14 complaints filed against it in the last 36 months.
+Eight of these were filed in relation to problems with the company’s product or service, four were due to billing or collection disputes, and two were related to advertising or sales issues.
+The company resolved 10 complaints successfully, while one complaint was resolved to the dissatisfaction of the merchant and three received no resolution whatsoever.
+The BBB cites these three unresolved complaints as the primary factors lowering the company’s grade.
+Given the company’s complaint total and resolution ratio, we have adjusted the BBB’s rating to a “C.”

-Leave your review of Phone Swipe / Phone Swipe in the comment section below:
+Leave your review of Phone Swipe in the comment section below:

 - Get Your Merchant Account Match

 - Beat Them At Their Own Game: How To Negotiate Rates

 Copyright © CardPaymentOptions.com (Digital Fingerprint: 0d38c6720f0d78a701b74d58653af608).
 Getting paid to re-write this page?
 Click here to earn a reward.